thegreenwebfoundation/web-extension/README.md

 ### Opera
   1. After step 5, launch opera and click pack extension.
 Get the private key from AJ
-  2. Submit this crx to the opera webstore
+  2. Submit this crx to the opera webstore at  https://addons.opera.com/developer/package/133065/

 ### Found a bug?